AchaeaBashingScript/Bashing/README.md

 The basher stores certain settings for each class, so remember to tweak your configuration when switching to a new one!

+### System use ###

+The basher uses external systems for queueing and displaying warnings and notifications.
+It comes with support for 3 possible systems out of the box and can be extended via plugins.
+See [the scripting section]](#support-for-other-systems).

+Valid out-of-the-box settings are:
+- `auto` (default) which tries to find out automatically, which system is available
+- `svo` for using the svof system
+- `wundersys` for using the wundersys system
+- `none` for using stock server side queueing and plain notifications

+If you add your own system table, this option becomes available as a setting as well.

 ### Warn and flee thresholds ###

 You can enable and disable automatic fleeing when the health falls below a certain threshold with the